-Tar Creek is a 8.2 mile out and back trail located near Ojai, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from October until May.
+Tar Creek (CLOSED) is a 8.2 mile moderately trafficked out and back trail located near Ojai, California that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from October until May.

 went a long time ago...still think about this one from time to time. too bad its closed.